cysouw/diathesis/text/c07_participle.md

 :::

 ::: ex
 a.
-Der Gefangene ist gester geflüchtet.
+Der Gefangene ist gestern geflüchtet.
 b.
 Der Gefangene ist schon lange geflüchtet.
 :::

 Because of these three differences, I prefer to consider the *haben* and *sein* Perfects as two different constructions, for example called *Prozessperfekt (haben)* and *Zustandsperfekt (sein)* in German.
 To adhere to tradition, both are still called *Perfekt*.
-The first part of the name *Zustandsperfekt* conjurs up the other *sein + Partizip* construction traditionally called *Zustandspassiv* (see [@sec:participles-sein-zustandspassiv]).
+The first part of the name *Zustandsperfekt* conjures up the other *sein + Partizip* construction traditionally called *Zustandspassiv* (see [@sec:participles-sein-zustandspassiv]).

 ### [ N | N ] *haben + Partizip* Intransitive Perfect {#sec:participles-haben-perfect}

 Many intransitive verbs only have a Perfect with the auxiliary *haben*, like *lachen* 'to laugh' [@next a].
-Typically, the particple of such verbs cannot be used adnominally [@next b], see [@sec:participles-adnominal-usage], but the impersonal *werden* passive is possible [@next c], see [@sec:participles-werden-impersonal-passive].
+Typically, the participle of such verbs cannot be used adnominally [@next b], see [@sec:participles-adnominal-usage], but the impersonal *werden* passive is possible [@next c], see [@sec:participles-werden-impersonal-passive].

 ::: ex
 a.
 Die Schüler lachen. \